 The slight disappointment wasn’t anything a crusty burger couldn’t cure.

 Strolling the streets of Universal Studios Springfield we passed iconic Simpson hang out after iconic Simpson hang out.
 The Kwik-E-Mart, Moe’s Tavern, the Frying Dutchman, and more.
 We settled on a pint of Duff beer outside of Moe’s where I took it all in.
 The beer could’ve been watered down Coors Light for all I cared.
 It was the simple fact that they called it Duff that had me (and many other men in their 30’s I might add) fangirling.
 This was my Harry Potter world, and man did I enjoy it!

-The only others indulgence I had while visiting Universal Studios Springfield was a stop at Homer’s favorite breakfast shack, Lardo Lad Donuts.
-Full up on Butter Beer, Erin agreed to split one donut.
+The only others indulgence I had while visiting Universal Studios Springfield was a stop at Homer’s favourite breakfast shack, Lardo Lad Donuts.
+Full up on Butter Beer, Erin agreed to split one doughnut.
 I took this as buy the “big pink,” a sprinkle covered giant the size of my head!

 Don’t be so quick to judge

 I left Universal Studios Springfield with a smile from ear to ear and a pink brick in my stomach.
 Although the latter would later make me almost regret the visit, it did not change my mind.
 Sure, Universal Studios Springfield is cheesy and marketed to make you buy ridiculous stuff, but so is Harry Potter World.
 Let those nerds have their Nimbus Two Thousand and One Broom Stick and Chocolate Frogs.
 I will stick with my Flaming Moe and Kwik-E-Mart gear.